cloudgraphdev/cli/README.md

 <br />

-Find all the unencrypted EBS Volumes.
+Find all the unencrypted `EBS Volumes`:

 ```graphql
 query {